 In the wider area of Messinia there are lots of places of interest and charming villages to visit by car.
 As the sea is never far away you can always combine your trip with a visit to a beach.
-Cafes and Tavernas you will find even in the most remote places serving traditional Greek food made with fresh local ingredients.
+Cafes and Tavernas you will find even in the most remote places serving traditional Greek food homemade with fresh local ingredients.

 Gialova (10min): small touristic village.
 The boulevard counts many restaurants and some bars with terraces overlooking the sea.
 Special in the evenings a lively place to go for a stroll and to have dinner.
 Also good for windsurfing / horse riding and golf.

-Marathopoli : Boat-Hire / Boat excursions / Sailing / Diving / Climbing on the islet of Proti.
+Marathopoli (15min) : Boat-Hire / Boat excursions / Sailing / Diving / Climbing on the islet of Proti.

-Chora (15 min.) : In 10 min. from Ilios kai Thalassa on the road to Chora you will find the Palace of Nestor,The palace, built by King Nestor, son of Neleus, in the late Bronze Age is considered to be the best example of a well-preserved Mycenaean palace in all of Greece.
+Chora (15 min.) : 10 min. from Ilios kai Thalassa on the road to Chora you will find the Palace of Nestor,The palace, built by King Nestor, son of Neleus, in the late Bronze Age is considered to be the best example of a well-preserved Mycenaean palace in all of Greece.

 In Chora itself there is a little museum with artefacts found at the Palace of Nestor and from some thombs in the area.

-Petrochori: PaleoKastro / Voidokilia Beach / Gialova Lagune / Nestors Cave
+Petrochori (walking distance): PaleoKastro / Voidokilia Beach / Gialova Lagune / Nestors Cave

-Methoni: Castle built by the Venetians in the early 13th century on a rocky promontory, the castle is among the largest ones in the Mediterranean.
+Methoni (25min): Castle built by the Venetians in the early 13th century on a rocky promontory, the castle is among the largest ones in the Mediterranean.

-Koroni: Castle One of the finest examples of the Venetian fortress architecture and amongst the few of each kind to encompass houses and churches, the castle of Koroni dominates Akritas cape, on the southern edge of the Messinian Gulf.
-It was built by the Venetians in the 13th century and revamped by the Ottomans in the 16th.
+Koroni (45min): Castle One of the finest examples of Venetian fortress architecture and amongst the few to encompass houses and churches.
+It was build in the 13 the century and revamped by the Ottomans in the 16 th.

-Polylimnio Waterfalls: hiking~swimming
+Polylimnio Waterfalls (25 min): hiking~swimming

-Romanos: Golf / Biking / Kite-surfing/ Swimming
+Romanos (walking distance): Golf / Biking / Kite-surfing/ Swimming